Agricultural Micronutrients Market

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The global agricultural micronutrients market will be projected to grow from USD 5.39 billion in the year 2025 to USD 8.19 billion by 2030, registering a CAGR of 8.6%, owing to the rising focus on providing a well-rounded diet to the crops and adopting science-backed agronomic practices.
-The rising demand for micronutrients that improve crop yield, quality, efficiency of nutrient uptake, and resilience to various stresses like insects, diseases, and climatic extremes for various crop types such as Cereals & Grains, F&V, Oils & Pulses, and others will boost the growth of the agricultural micronutrients market.
+The global agricultural micronutrients market is projected to grow from USD 5.39 billion in 2025 to USD 8.19 billion by 2030, registering a CAGR of 8.6%, owing to the rising focus on providing well-rounded diets for crops and adopting science-backed agronomic practices.
+The rising demand for micronutrients that improve crop yield, quality, nutrient uptake efficiency, and resilience to various stresses, such as insects, diseases, and climatic extremes, across crop types, including cereals & grains, fruits & vegtables, and oils & pulses, will boost the growth of the agricultural micronutrients market.

 KEY TAKEAWAYS